wp-plugins/design-approval-system/readme.txt

   3. [NEW!
 All Extensions and Theme Bundle](http://www.slickremix.com/product/das-extensions-bundle)
   4. [Clean Theme](http://www.slickremix.com/product/clean-theme-for-design-approval-system)
   5. [Client Changes Extension](http://www.slickremix.com/product/client-changes-extension)

+= Join us on Facebook! =
+Don't get left behind!
+Make sure you "Like" our [Facebook](http://www.facebook.com/DesignApprovalSystem) for News, Updates, and Coupons!
+See our [Facebook](http://www.facebook.com/DesignApprovalSystem) for Details.

 If you would like to make an extension or theme for our plugin we would be happy to review it!
 Please contact us for more info.

 == Installation ==